hadron-lang/hadron/README.md

 ## Examples
 _Please note that the syntax may change in the future._

-Here is an example of a "Hello, world!" program in hadron:
+Here is an example of a "Hello, world!" program in Hadron:

 ```c
 func main() {